How to Use LinkedIn In Your Marketing Strategy

 If you have difficulty writing, it could be worth working with a content writer.
 Although your articles don’t have to be novella-length, most web marketing firms recommend that LinkedIn publishing articles be on the lengthy side, rather than the short side.
 Instead of a short, 350-word blurb, aim for closer to 1,000 words.
 Add up to five high-resolution, powerful, eye-catching images for emphasis.

-Follow some of the heavy hitters
+Follow some heavy hitters

 There are so many Influencers on LinkedIn that it might make your head spin to try to count them all.
 You don’t need to follow every one of them, but you should choose a couple.
 This isn’t to say that they are going to suddenly “discover” you among their tens of thousands of followers, but what can happen is that you make contact with others who are interested in the same thing you are.